 Federal Residential Renewable Energy Tax Credit

 Solar incentives help mitigate the cost of installing a solar panel system on your home.
-Financial incentives like these are in place to encourage more homeowners to switch their home over to renewable energy.
-Incentives may include things like discounts, cash back or credit towards your monthly utility bill.
-Some incentives are provided by the federal government, while others are provided by the California government or your utility company, county or municipality.
-Types of solar incentives might include:
+These financial incentives are intended to encourage more homeowners to make the switch to renewable energy.
+Different kinds of incentives, like discounts, cash back or credit towards your monthly utility bill, may be available to you.
+Certain incentives may be handled by the California government, by your utility company or by county or municipality, while other incentives are federal.
+Categories of solar incentives include:

 - Net Metering: Net metering factors in once your solar system is up and running.
 If you've signed a net metering agreement with your South Whittier utility company, they will subtract the value of the excess energy produced by your solar system from your monthly utility bill.
 In some areas, this credit is dollar-for-dollar, while in other places you might be refunded a percentage of the value.